Scandinavian Course in Neurosurgery

 January 12, 2021

-The pandemic situation does not allow for our regular Scandinavian Course in Neurosurgery.
-Thus, we will this year arrange a digital course on intracranial and spinal tumors for the 22nd to the 26th of March.
+The pandemic situation still does not allow for our regular Scandinavian Course in Neurosurgery in March.
+Instead, we will arrange a digital course on intracranial and spinal tumors from the 22nd to the 26th of March.

 To take full advantage of the course, you will need to find a spot with no distractions (i.e. not work) and a very good internet connection.

-Although this will not be a full Beito-course the way we are used to, we hope it will have the same high quality and allow for nice interaction and discussion in the group sessions.
+Although this will not be a full Beito-course the way we are used to, we hope it will retain the same high quality and allow for fruitful interaction and discussion in the group sessions.

 We hope that you will join us for this course.
 You can register here on the course web page, where you also will find supplementary information.